Big Fish is a boutique app development agency.

-For a small project, such as a utility app that does a couple things well, you can expect about eight to twelve weeks.
+For a small project, such as a utility app that does a couple things well, you can expect about eight weeks.
 For a more complex application build out, the design, development and testing phase could be up to 16 weeks or longer depending on how far you want to take your version one.

-We need to set up your live server environment and so on.
-There’s also the process of submitting the application to the App Store and Google Play, but these days that happens in as little as two days.
+We need to set up your live server environment, your team needs to do your final review (acceptance testing) of the app.
+There’s also the process of submitting the app to the App Store and/or Google Play, but these days that happens in as little as two days.

 4. Ongoing Development and Maintenance (ongoing)

-Speed to market matters when it comes to innovation and the last thing you want is to spend a year talking about it while your competitors just do it.
+Speed to market matters when it comes to innovation.
+The last thing you want is to spend a year talking about it while your competitors just do it.

 Is your company planning on having a custom mobile app built?
 If you may be interested in hiring our team, please reach out and start the conversation so we can answer your questions and see if Big Fish might be a good fit.